YosysHQ/nextpnr/README.md

     - For a debug build, run `cmake -DCMAKE_BUILD_TYPE=Debug .`
     - For a debug build with HX1K support only, run ` cmake -DCMAKE_BUILD_TYPE=Debug -DICE40_HX1K_ONLY=1 .`
     - For a release build, run `cmake .`
+    - Add `-DCMAKE_INSTALL_PREFIX=/your/install/prefix` to use a different install prefix to the default `/usr/local`
  - Use Make to run the build itself
     - For all targets, just run `make`
     - For just the iCE40 CLI binary, run `make nextpnr-ice40`
     - For just the iCE40 Python module, run `make nextpnrpy_ice40`
     - Using too many parallel jobs may lead to out-of-memory issues due to the significant memory needed to build the chipdbs
+    - To install nextpnr, run `make install`

 Running
 --------